Epistemic Boundaries and Quantum Uncertainty: What Local Observers Can (Not) Predict: Predictions of No-Signalling Observers

 The example shows how a theory, making probabilistic predictions, can be replaced by an improved theory with refined predictions.
 One may ponder if a similar description is conceivable for quantum theory.
-We define empirical completeness of a theory as follows (cf. also \citep{Fankhauser-thesis}): \begin{definition}{\textbf{Empirical Completeness.}} If for two theories $T_1$ and $T_2$ the \textit{same} system is described by states represented by configurations $y_1\in \mathcal{M}$ being from $T_1$, $y_2\in \mathcal{M}$ being from $T_2$, and it holds that $p(x|y_1)\neq p(x|y_2)$ for some outcome $x$, then $T_2$ is said to be an empirical extension or empirical decomposition of $T_1$ if where $\rho(y_2|y_1)$ is some probability distribution over the target system states of theory $T_2$ for fixed preparation $y_1$.
-When there exists no \textit{empirical} extension for a theory $T_1$, it is called \textit{empirically complete}. \end{definition} All variables involved---outcomes $x$, and preparations $y_1,y_2$---are experimentally accessible variables on which the state preparations and predictions supervene.\footnote{It is worth noting that indeed \textit{every} probabilistic physical theory can be supplemented by a deterministic underpinning. (for any sequence of events there exists a descriptions that contains all information in the initial state of the system, cf. e.g. \citep{Fankhauser-thesis}, \citep[Chapter~3.4.1]{bricmont2016making}.
+We define empirical completeness of a theory as follows (cf. also \cite{Fankhauser-thesis}): \begin{definition}{\textbf{Empirical Completeness.}} If for two theories $T_1$ and $T_2$ the \textit{same} system is described by states represented by configurations $y_1\in \mathcal{M}$ being from $T_1$, $y_2\in \mathcal{M}$ being from $T_2$, and it holds that $p(x|y_1)\neq p(x|y_2)$ for some outcome $x$, then $T_2$ is said to be an empirical extension or empirical decomposition of $T_1$ if where $\rho(y_2|y_1)$ is some probability distribution over the target system states of theory $T_2$ for fixed preparation $y_1$.
+When there exists no \textit{empirical} extension for a theory $T_1$, it is called \textit{empirically complete}. \end{definition} All variables involved---outcomes $x$, and preparations $y_1,y_2$---are configurations in the manifest domain $\mathcal{M}$.
+The set $\mathcal{M}$ is a specification of the directly accessible empirical `data' on which an observer's knowledge supervenes\footnote{Using the standard notion of supervenience, this means that there cannot be a difference in the observers' knowledge state without a difference in the empirical data.} (cf. \cite{Fankhauser-thesis} for details).\footnote{It is worth noting that indeed \textit{every} probabilistic physical theory can be supplemented by a deterministic underpinning. (for any sequence of events there exists a description that contains all information in the initial state of the system, cf. e.g. \cite{Fankhauser-thesis}, \cite[Chapter~3.4.1]{bricmont2016making}.
 A viable version of determinism will thus involve restrictions on the domain of variables allowed and the complexity of laws invoked).
-For instance, quantum theory is explicitly probabilistic, but pilot wave theory provides a deterministic underpinning of it.}
+For instance, quantum theory is explicitly probabilistic, but pilot wave theory provides a deterministic underpinning.}